-PD is a neurodegenerative disease characterized by loss of dopaminergic neurons in the mesencephalon and by progressing reduction of dopaminergic innervation of the dorsal striatum.
+PD is a neurodegenerative disease characterized by loss of dopaminergic neurons in the mesencephalon and by progressive reduction of dopaminergic innervation of the dorsal striatum.
 Symptoms of PD are impairments of motor and cognitive functions, and vegetative disturbances.
 Among other findings, PD is associated with increased ubiquitination and with the accumulation of alpha-synuclein in Lewy bodies and dystrophic neurites.

 These findings have led to the generation of several transgenic mouse models that express different isoforms of human alpha-synuclein under control of different promoters, in order to investigate pathological changes and test the efficacy of pharmaceutical compounds in preclinical drug development studies in vivo.
 Consequently, interference with aggregation of alpha-synuclein is a common target in the development of pharmaceutical approaches to prevent or ameliorate PD.

 D-Line transgenic Mouse Model

-This transgenic (Tg) mouse line overexpresses wildtype human alpha-synuclein under the regulatory control of the human platelet-derived growth factor–β (PDGF-β) promoter (D-line; Masliah et al. 2000, Science 287: 1265-9).
-Mice are bred in-house on a C57BL/6 background.
-The model is well-established, and a large body of publications is available.
+This transgenic mouse line overexpresses wild type human alpha-synuclein under the regulatory control of the human platelet-derived growth factor–β (PDGF-β) promoter (D-line; Masliah et al. 2000, Science 287: 1265-9).
+Mice are bred on a C57BL/6 background.
 These mice replicate features of human synucleinopathies such as abnormal accumulation of alpha-synuclein, increased phosphorylation of alpha-synuclein and high levels of ubiquitin in cortical and subcortical regions of the brain.
-Specifically, transgenic human alpha-synuclein mRNA is expressed at high levels in the hippocampus, neocortex, olfactory bulb and the substantia nigra, whereas expression is largely absent from other parts of the brain (Rockenstein et al. 2002, J Neurosci Res 68: 568-78).
+The distinct histopathological features of these animals allow testing the efficacy of pharmaceutical compounds to interfere with, or even reverse the progression of alpha-synuclein accumulation.
+Additional immunoreactivity occurs in presynaptic cortical terminals, consistent with its role as a presynaptic protein.

-Line 61 (TNWT61) transgenic Mouse Model
+Line 61 transgenic Mouse Model

-QPS Austria offers custom tailored study designs for these models and we are flexible to customize to your special need.
+QPS Neuropharmacology offers a custom tailored study design for these models and we are flexible to accommodate to your special interests.
 We are also happy to advice you and propose study designs.
 QPS Neuropharmacology maintains its own colonies directly in our research facility.
-Non-transgenic littermates are available as needed for proper study design.
+Non-transgenic littermates are available as control animals needed for proper study design.

-As with all other in vivo models we are also ready to provide samples (brain tissue, CSF etc.) from these animals for analyses in your laboratory.
+QPS Neuropharmacology is also ready to provide samples (brain tissue, CSF etc.) from these animals for analyses in your laboratory.